cbmr-data/cbmr-data.github.io/esrum/source/guidelines.rst

 being terminated and may even result in your access to the cluster being revoked.

+You are always welcome to :ref:`contact us <p_contact>`, if you have questions about any of these guidelines, or about Esrum usage in general.

 Please also see the general UCPH resources for handling `GDPR sensitive data`_.